Solar Development Engineer

 Management of Consultants – Manage the activities of the Owner’s Engineer and other technical consultants providing support to the project;

-Project Finance – Develop all technical inputs to the project financial model, including estimates of performance, EPC capital costs, operating and maintenance expenses, and operational capital expenditures.
+Project Finance – Assist in the development of technical inputs to the project financial model, including production estimates, EPC capital costs, operating and maintenance expenses, and operational capital expenditures.
 Contract and manage the Independent Engineer (IE) due diligence process in support of financial close; review all iterations of the IE’s report; coordinate IE-Lender correspondence and report comments; and ensure timely delivery of the IE’s report, Use of Work Product Agreements, drawdown validation reviews, and any other IE requirements set forth under the project credit agreements.

 - Candidate should have a minimum of 3 years of experience with the development and design of large-scale solar plants